 DIAMOND CARAT WEIGHT

-Contrary to popular opinion, a diamond’s carat weight is not necessarily reflective of its actual size.
-Two diamonds of equal carat weight may appear slightly different in mm size when viewed from above depending on their other attributes.
+Contrary to popular belief, a diamond’s carat weight does not necessarily reflect its actual size.
+For example, two diamonds of equal carat weight may appear slightly different in mm size when viewed from above, depending on their other attributes.

-When evaluating the mm (millimeter) size of a diamond, the top diameter and cut grade of the stone is taken into account along with carat weight.
-Together these are known as diamond dimensions.
-The distance across the top of the diamond is crucial, as this is how diamonds are generally viewed once set in jewelry.
-The cut (giving the diamond shape) similarly affects the stone’s perceived size.
-A well-proportioned diamond maximizes light performance, making it appear a larger jewelry piece.
+When evaluating the millimeter (mm) size of a diamond, the top diameter and cut grade of the stone are taken into account, along with carat weight.
+Together these are known as the diamond’s dimensions.
+The distance across the top of the diamond is crucial since this is how diamonds are generally viewed once set in jewelry.
+The cut (i.e., the diamond shape) similarly affects the stone’s perceived size.
+A well-proportioned diamond maximizes light performance, making it appear larger in a jewelry piece.

-Diamond prices tend to jump by half-carats, more than a slight difference You will find that the price difference between a 0.9 and 1.00 ct. weight diamond (or 0.75 ct and 0.50 ct) is much larger than the difference between a 0.8 and 0.9 ct (or 1.25 ct /1.50 ct) weight diamond.
-Furthermore, diamond prices increase exponentially, rather than linearly.
-The scarcity of large gem-quality rough diamonds means that a single good cut 2.00 ct stone will cost much more than two one ct diamonds.
-Also, it’s not guaranteed that two diamonds of the same carat weight, i.e., equal carat weight are going to be valued at the same amount.
+Diamond prices tend to jump by half-carats, making more than a slight difference.
+You will often find that the price difference between a 0.9 and 1.00 ct diamond (or 0.75 ct and 0.50 ct) is much larger than the difference between a 0.8 and 0.9 ct (or 1.25 ct and 1.50 ct) diamond.
+Furthermore, diamond prices increase exponentially rather than linearly.
+The scarcity of large gem-quality rough diamonds, for instance, means that a single good cut 2.00 ct stone will cost much more than two 1.00 ct diamonds.
+It is also not guaranteed that two diamonds of the same carat weight (i.e., equal carat weight) will be valued at the same amount.
 There are other factors involved too.

 WEIGHT & CARAT DIAMOND SIZE CHART

-This carat weight diamond size chart describes the carat weight of a diamond and its width in millimeters (mm size) This diamond size chart gives you an idea of the ratio of carat weights to a diamond’s physical (mm) size.
+This carat weight and diamond size chart describes the carat weight of a diamond along with its width in millimeters.
+This diamond size chart gives you an idea of the ratio of the different carat weights to a diamond’s physical (mm) size.

 Frequently Asked Questions About Diamond Carat Weight

-The Maoussaieff Red Diamond, discovered in Brazil in 199os, formerly known as the Red Shield and the largest red-colored diamond.
-With a triangular brilliant-cut and weighing 5.11 ct, displayed at the Smithsonian Institution in 2003 and 2005 as one of the most incredible diamonds in the world.
-This triangular cut diamond is estimated at $8 Million.
+The Maoussaieff Red Diamond.
+Discovered in Brazil in the 199os and formerly known as the Red Shield, the Maoussaieff Red Diamond is the largest red-colored diamond in existence.
+Weighing 5.11 carats, it was displayed at the Smithsonian Institution in 2003 and 2005 as one of the most incredible diamonds in the world.
+With its brilliant triangular cut, this diamond is estimated at $8 million.

-The Pink Star, which was mined in South Africa, originally known as Steinmetz Pink, is the world’s largest diamond graded as fancy vivid pink color.
-Bought in Sotheby’s Auction 2017 over a telephone bid for $71.2 Million, this internally flawless 59.60 ct oval-shaped was then renamed CTF Pink Star for the buyer’s late father.
+The Pink Star.
+Mined in South Africa in 1999 and originally named the Steinmetz Pink, the Pink Star is the world’s largest Fancy Vivid Pink diamond.
+Bought in Sotheby’s Auction in 2017 over a telephone bid for $71.2 million, this internally flawless 59.60 ct oval-shaped gem was then renamed the CTF Pink Star (in honor of the buyer’s late father).

-The Cullinan, also known as the Star of Africa, up to $2 Billion, the largest rough diamond of gem quality ever found.
-At 3,106.75 ct, discovered in Cullinan, South Africa in 1905 and gifted to King Edward VII, was then cut into 9 main stones, the largest at 530.2 ct is called Cullinan I.
+The Cullinan Diamond.
+Also known as the Star of Africa, the Cullinan Diamond is the largest rough diamond of gem-quality to have ever been found.
+It was discovered in Cullinan, South Africa, in 1905 and was gifted to King Edward VII.
+Valued at around $2 billion, it weighed approximately 621.35 grams (3,106.75 ct) before it was cut into nine “smaller” stones, the largest of which is the Cullinan I at 530.2 ct.

-There are other cuts that aren’t often seen and which are patented to specific brands.
-For example, the asprey, eighty-eight, ashoka, jubilee, crisscut, lily cut, princess plus cut, royal asscher cut, bead cut.
-These shapes come in different ct sizes, diamonds and other stones.
+Other cuts that aren’t often seen and that are patented to specific brands include the Asprey, eighty-eight, Ashoka, jubilee, lily, princess plus, royal Asscher, bead, and criss cuts.
+All these shapes (including the ones above) come in different ct sizes for diamonds and other st